bolinfest/node-google-closure-latitude-experiment/README.md

 but a 'close' event does when trying to access the Google Latitude API.

 I have no idea whether Node or Google is to blame.

+To reproduce the problem, simply run:

+ant build run

+And it will compile the JavaScript and run Node locally on port 1337.
+If you load http://localhost:1337/, you will see that the following is printed to the console:

+     [exec] Server running locally on port 1337
+     [exec] sending via: close
+     [exec] sending via: close

+1. I don't know why hitting the URL in Chrome causes two requests.
+2. You can see that the 'close' event is fired rather than the 'end' event.